22

 Explicit default access modifiers?

-Few months ago Miguel de Icaza posted on Twitter message about explicitly stating your member private access modifier (or anything that’s default) and that he doesn’t understand it, the he wants his code be succinct.
+Few months ago Miguel de Icaza posted message on Twitter about explicitly stating your member private access modifier (or anything that’s default) and that he doesn’t understand it, the he wants his code be succinct.

 class Foo